chandramgc/convertagent-vscode-plugin/README.md

 - May not work correctly with long files due to token limitations in language models
 - Only tested with VS Code 1.100.0 and above
-- Claude 3.7 model availability depends on your VS Code environment configuration

 **Enjoy!**